ayreal/RKSK/README.md

 ![view on etsy](https://media.giphy.com/media/l1IBhFlmmtL8tW4vK/giphy.gif)

-View original item listings on Etsy.
+View original item listings on Etsy and the total cost to purchase the pack based on Etsy's prices.

   <br />